erdogant/pca/docs/source/Algorithm.rst

 	model.biplot()

 First of all, we see a nice seperation of the 3 wine classes (red, orange and gray samples).
 In the middle of the plot we see various arrows.
 Each of the arrows describes its story in the Principal Components.
-The angle of the arrow describes the variance of the variable that is seen in the particular PC.
+The angle of the arrow describes the contribution of the variable that is seen in the particular PC.
 The length describes the strength of the loading.

 .. image:: ../figs/wine_biplot.png
    :width: 600